cjphawes/multiple-choice-quiz/README.md

 ##### Content

-- All the questions were created by using [Chat GPT](https://chat.openai.com/auth/login?sso)
+- All the questions were created using [Chat GPT](https://chat.openai.com/auth/login?sso)
+- The Favicon icon was made using [Favicon](https://favicon.io/favicon-generator/)
+- The code used for the sticky footer was from [Materialize CSS](https://materializecss.com/footer.html)
+- The footer copyright logo was found from [CSS Tricks](https://css-tricks.com/snippets/html/glyphs/)
+- The code used for shuffling the question set i created was the [Fisher-Yates Algorithm](https://stackoverflow.com/questions/59810241/how-to-fisher-yates-shuffle-a-javascript-array)

 ##### Media